thecloudgarage/cloud-native-springboot-kafka-order-management/HOW-TO-RUN.md

     * Kubectl
     * OpenJDK 1.8

-* Since we are using AWS as the IaaS in this activity, create the IAM user with admin privileges and obtain the required keys
+* Create the AWS IAM user with admin privileges and obtain the required keys
 * Common commands that will be generally used during the activity are stored in the same sub-directory (filename: commands.txt)
 * Configure AWS CLI (aws configure) using the obtained keys

 ### Preparing builds and docker images

-* In this activity, we will prepare the jar builds and create/tag the docker images that will be used

 * Before starting, login into the respective docker registry and alter the registry value in dockerpush.sh